Repeated mergers, mass-gap black holes, and formation of intermediate-mass black holes in nuclear star clusters: Results

 The above equation limits $\rho_{\rm h}$ to $10^5\msun\,\mathrm{pc}^{-3}$ in the most massive clusters, that is about the highest observed half-mass density.
 The cluster primordial binary fraction for massive stars is set to $f_{\rm b,*}=0$, while BHs are assumed to be born non-spinning.

-We show the final BH mass as a function of the cluster metallicity for GCs in Figure~\ref{fig:gc} and compare to the results from Models~1--3.
+We show the final BH mass for different values of the cluster metallicity for GCs in Figure~\ref{fig:gc} and compare to the results from Models~1--3.
 We find that only about $3\%$ and $2\%$ of the runs produce a BH more massive than $100\msun$ for $Z_{\rm CL}=0.0001$ and $0.001$, while none in the case of solar metallicity (see Table~\ref{tab:models}).
-The reason is of course that GCs have lower escape speeds compared to NSCs and the recoil kick can eject the growing seed easily, quenching further growth.
+The reason is of course that GCs have lower escape speeds compared to NSCs and the recoil kick can eject the growing seed easily, halting further growth.